sematext/solr-researcher/README.md

 ### Project Layout
 Currently, the Solr ReSearcher has two modules:
-* core – Common classes for other researcher component
+* core – Common classes for other researcher components
 * relaxer – Query Relaxer is a Solr component that improves search experience.
 It executes alternative queries when it detects that original query produced poor results or no results at all due to being too restrictive.
 It transparently returns better search results to the client without the client having to restructure the query and send additional requests to Solr over the wire and re-examine the results.
 * dym – Solr DYM ReSearcher (aka Did You Mean ReSearcher) is a Solr component that improves search experience.
 It executes alternative queries when it detects that original queries produced poor results or no results at all due to spelling mistakes or typos.
 It transparently returns better search results to the client.